erikeldridge/app-quality-cookbook/collaboration/documentation.md

 # Documentation

-## Goals

-* Balance documentation with maintainability
-* Implement class and method level header comments
-* Use JavaDoc to generate documentation
-* Tie a TODO comment with a tracking ticket

-## Motivation

 We spend time during development to obtain full understanding of the problem.
 Documentation preserves this investment.

 Note: beware of stale documentation; the recommendations below strive for a balance of coverage and maintainability.

+Best-practices:
+* Define class header comments
+* Define function header comments for public interfaces
+* Tie "TODO" comments to a bug ticket

+## Prerequisites

+* Github
+* Javadoc

 ## Steps

-### Class headers

-Document at the class level

-### Function headers

-Only document public interfaces

-### TODO

-Tie "TODO" comments to an owner and implementation plan by referencing a bug ticket

-### Automation
+1. Create a class header
+1. Create a method header
+1. Create a trackable TODO comment

-Generate programmatic documentation in CI
+1. Generate documentation
+1. Write a runbook